Offices & officials

 The Office of Equal Employment Opportunity and Inclusion manages and directs the agencywide diversity, inclusion, and equal employment opportunity (EEO) program for FCA and FCSIC.
 The office serves as the chief liaison with the Equal Employment Opportunity Commission and the Office of Personnel Management on all EEO, diversity, and inclusion issues.
 The office provides counsel and leadership to agency management to carry out its continuing policy and program of nondiscrimination, affirmative action, and diversity.

 Thais Burlew is director of the Office of Equal Employment Opportunity and Inclusion.
 Before joining FCA in September 2011, she served as executive manager in the Office of EEO and Inclusiveness at the U.S. Postal Service.
 From 2001 to 2008, Ms. Burlew held several positions at the U.S. Equal Employment Opportunity Commission, including attorney advisor to Chair Naomi Churchill-Earp and acting chief for the Intake and Compliance Branch.
 Prior to this, she served as advocate for the Housing and Consumer Law Clinic and for the Juvenile Special Education Clinic.
-Ms. Burlew earned a Master of Law degree magna cum laude from David A. Clarke School of Law at the University of the District of Columbia, where she served as managing and associate editor of the school’s law review.
+Ms. Burlew earned a Juris Doctor magna cum laude from David A. Clarke School of Law at the University of the District of Columbia, where she served as managing and associate editor of the school’s law review.
 She also holds a Bachelor of Science in criminal justice from Middle Tennessee State University.

 The Designated Agency Ethics Official (DAEO) is designated by the FCA chairman to administer the provisions of title I of the Ethics in Government Act of 1978, as amended, to coordinate and manage FCA's ethics program and to provide liaison to the Office of Government Ethics with regard to all aspects of FCA's ethics program.